Race 8 - Day 4

 Last night we had a special moment when in the east a bright white light started shining on the horizon and growing.
 An amazing moonrise, something that I had never seen before.
 I got the crew that were on watch all up on deck to view this amazing natural phenomenon.
 We watched in awe for about 20 minutes as the moon rose and the light brightened.
 So beautiful.

-Then our wonderful AQP, Ella, stuck her head up and said that the moon had an AIS signal on the GPS and in fact was not the moon, but a very large Chinese fishing vessel using an incredibly bright light as it was working!
+Then our wonderful AQP, Ella, stuck her head up and said that the light in fact was not the moon, but a very large Chinese fishing vessel using an incredibly bright light as it was working!
 I felt pretty stupid...

 As I finish off this blog, we are roughly 140 miles from the Finish Line, and we are racing along at 9 to 10 knots.
 However, we are expecting the usual ‘windhole’ to appear and frustratingly slow us right down before the finish line.
 How nature laughs at every sailor’s plans and intentions.